ClaireCJS/ingest_ics/README.md

 python ingest_ics.py event.ics
 ```

 This will process a single ics file.
-This is useful for testing, batch scripting, or if you have a user saving these .ics files on a network share so that they can be processed on a different machine.
+This is useful for testing, batch scripting, or if you have a user saving these .ics files on a network share so that they can be processed later on a different machine.

 ## Contributing